Armel081/DogVideoApp/README.md

 #### Attributions

-[FreeCodeCamp's CatVideoApp Course](https://www.freecodecamp.org/learn/2022/responsive-web-design/#learn-html-by-building-a-cat-photo-app) for the original idea and base design
+[FreeCodeCamp's CatVideoApp Course](https://www.freecodecamp.org/learn/2022/responsive-web-design/#learn-html-by-building-a-cat-photo-app) for the original idea and base design.

 [Armel081 (aka me)](https://github.com/Armel081) for the code itself and some other changes to the original design.